 Practice your beach starts and your sighting before the race, but after the race invite your friends to join you in taking advantage of Amusements, Games, and Dining that Coney Island and Brighton Beach can offer you.

-This race has been be limited to 150 entrants, based on the latest NYC health restrictions.
-We are now SOLD OUT.
+This race has been be limited to 150 entrants.

 Entries are non-refundable and non-transferable.

 April 20, 2022 – June 30, 2022: $65.00